jlingford/personal-website/content/contact.md

 +++

-If you ever feel like reaching out for any reason, email is the best option at `james.lingford@monash.edu`AAAAAAAAAA with the polyA tail removed.
+If you ever feel like reaching out for any reason, email is the best option at `james.lingford@monash.edu`.

-You can follow me elsewhere too:
+You can follow me elsewhere too at:

 * [Google Scholar](https://scholar.google.com/citations?user=4KSRHTUAAAAJ&hl=en)
 * [LinkedIn](https://www.linkedin.com/in/jameslingford/)
 * [GitHub](https://github.com/jlingford)
 * [Bluesky](https://bsky.app/profile/dialecticbio.bsky.social)

+If you find my posts helpful and would like to read more of them, please consider giving me small tip on [ko-fi](https://ko-fi.com/jameslingford) ☕